ibexa/documentation-developer/docs/update_and_migration/from_2.5/update_code/7_update_extensions.md

 ## Universal Discovery Widget

 If you extended the Universal Discovery Widget
-(e.g. added your own tabs or triggered opening the UDW for your own customizations), you need to rewrite this extension using the [new YAML configuration](https://doc.ibexa.co/en/3.3/extending/extending_udw/).
+(for example, added your own tabs or triggered opening the UDW for your own customizations), you need to rewrite this extension using the [new YAML configuration](https://doc.ibexa.co/en/3.3/extending/extending_udw/).

 ## Back office extensibility